folke/ultra-runner/README.md

 ...
 ```

+When the filter is prefixed with a `+`, then all dependencies of the filtered packages will also be included.
+For example, let's say you have a package "app1" that depends on "lib1", then using the filter `+app1`, will execute the command
+on both `app1` **and** `lib1`, using the workspace topology.

 ## :package: Builds

 `Ultra` automatically detects workspace dependencies, while still allowing parallel builds.
 Packages are build concurrently as soon as their dependencies are build (also concurrently).